joatmon08/joatmon08.github.io/01_about.md

 					<p>Rosemary Wang works to bridge the technical and cultural barriers between infrastructure, security,
 					    and application development.
 She has a fascination for solving intractable problems as a contributor, public speaker, writer, and advocate of open source infrastructure tools.
-						Recently, Rosemary has been writing her upcoming book, <i>Essential Infrastructure as Code</i>.
+						Recently, Rosemary has been writing her upcoming book,
+						<i><a href="https://www.manning.com/books/patterns-and-practices-for-infrastructure-as-code">Patterns and Practices for Infrastructure as Code</a></i>.
-						When she is not drawing on whiteboards, Rosemary valiantly attempts to hack stacks of various infrastructure systems on her laptop while watering her houseplants.</p>
+						When she is not drawing on whiteboards, Rosemary debugs stacks of various infrastructure systems on her laptop while watering her houseplants.</p>
 					<p><a href="assets/images/speaker_headshot.jpg">Download a Speaker Photo</a></p>
 				</div>